wild-billy/vgstation13/doc/gamemodes/antag_role.rst

 	.. proc:: Drop()

-		Remove the :atom:`/antag_role` from the mind, and execute any defined post-removal actions.
+		Remove the :a:`/antag_role` from the mind, and execute any defined post-removal actions.

 	.. proc:: calculateRoleNumbers()

 		Used primarily for scaling.
-This should adjust :var:`min_players` and :var:`max_players`.
+This should adjust :v:`min_players` and :v:`max_players`.

+		.. warning:: This proc is used from a global context.

 		.. returns boolean 1 on success, 0 on failure

 	.. proc:: CanBeAssigned(mind)

 		General sanity checks before assigning the role.

+		.. warning:: This proc is used from a global context.

 		.. :param /datum/mind mind:
 			The mind to check.